Powerful storms kill 3 as tornadoes tear through central and southeastern US

 COLUMBIA, Tenn.
-(AP) — Severe storms tore through the central and southeast U.S. late Tuesday and Wednesday, spawning damaging tornadoes, producing massive hail, and killing two people in Tennessee and one person in North Carolina.
+(AP) — Severe storms were tearing through the central and southeast U.S. late Tuesday and Wednesday, spawning damaging tornadoes, producing massive hail, and killing two people in Tennessee and one person in North Carolina.

 A storm that rumbled across northeastern Tennessee brought high winds that knocked down powerlines and trees.
 Claiborne County Sheriff Bob Brooks said a 22-year-old man was in a car struck by one of the trees.